How do I use CloudFront to serve HTTPS requests for my Amazon S3 bucket?

 Note: Choosing HTTPS Only blocks all HTTP requests.

-If you're not using a custom domain with CloudFront, then choose Create Distribution to complete the process.
-If you are using a custom domain, then follow these additional steps before you create the distribution:
+If you're not using an Alternate domain name (CNAME) with CloudFront, then choose Create Distribution to complete the process.
+If you are using a CNAME, then follow these additional steps before you create the distribution:

-- For Alternate Domain Names (CNAMEs), choose Add item and enter your custom domain.
+- For Alternate Domain Names (CNAMEs), choose Add item and enter your alternate domain name.

-- For Custom SSL Certificate, choose the custom SSL certificate to assign to the distribution from the dropdown list.
+- For Custom SSL Certificate, choose the custom SSL certificate from the dropdown list that covers your CNAME to assign it to the distribution.